Wednesday, 24 August 2011

 When suddenly you start noticing coincidences, does it mean something?

-The images of the tulips made me think about the well known Amitabh Bacchan and Rekha from the Yash Chopra film "Silsila".
-Thus, after uploading my blogpost about tulips, I spent some time on internet to search for the Silsila song and watch it
+After uploading my blogpost with the tulip pictures, I spent some time on internet to search for that Silsila song and watch it

 The next day, a professor friend from India, who is visiting Bologna university for a few months, came to our home for dinner.
-While talking to him, suddenly he started talking about "Silsila".
+While talking to him, suddenly he started talking to me about the film "Silsila".

-Initially I thought that he had been to my photoblog and had seen my post about tulips where I had also mentioned "Silsila".
+Initially I thought that he had seen my photoblog and had seen my post about tulips where I had also mentioned "Silsila".
 However, after talking with him I realized that it was only a coincidence and he had not seen my blog.

 The second example is again related to my photoblog.
 Yesterday morning, looking at the pictures I had clicked last month in the northern city of Trieste, I selected three images of James Joyce for my blog.